Large crabgrass - Digitaria sanguinalis (L.) Scop

 Habitat: Turf, crop fields

 Miscellaneous: Native to Europe.
-It is believed to be one of the first cultivated grains, and was brought to US for use as a forage species.
+It is believed to be one of the first cultivated grains, and was brought to the US for use as a forage species.
 Genus name refers to ‘finger-like’ inflorescence.
 Crabgrass is a bigger problem in ag fields in the southern U.S. than in the Cornbelt due to warmer spring temperatures in the south.